 Also, the reviews on the first page of Google when you search for “Adsterra Review” must be legit as those bloggers have a good reputation.
 Right?

-Unfortunately, this experience has opened my eyes about bloggers who teach people how to earn money.
+Unfortunately, this experience has opened my eyes to bloggers who teach people how to earn money.
 No doubt, that I also love to get people signup through my links so that I can earn some commissions but when it comes to ethics, I am not going to compromise for a few bucks.

 This post is going to be an eye-opener for all those who are currently using Adsterra or are planning to register on this shady platform.